Skip navigation

 Statement of Principle

-The Newcastle Greens believe that access to affordable, healthy, fresh, local, sustainably produced food is critical to the health and wellbeing of our city.
+The Newcastle Greens believe that access to affordable, healthy, fresh, local, sustainably produced food is critical to the health and well-being of our city.
 With a growing population and increased pressures on farmland, ensuring its supply will require careful policy in all spheres of government.
 We often take our food supply for granted but the recent experience of shortages of some food items due to drought and fires should focus our attention.
-Cities with well prepared food security strategies will be best placed for adapting to increasing demand and disruptive climate impacts.
+Cities with well-prepared food security strategies will be best placed to adapt to increasing demand and disruptive climate impacts.

-Sustainable agriculture is essential to ensure Newcastle’s food security, increase biodiversity, protect water resources and contribute to zero carbon emissions from the agricultural sector.
+Sustainable agriculture is essential to ensure Newcastle’s food security.
+It will increase biodiversity, protect water resources and contribute to zero carbon emissions from the agricultural sector.

 To confront the challenges of accelerating climate change and rapidly diminishing water supplies and agricultural lands, Newcastle Council, as part of Hunter Councils, could play a key role in ensuring the region and all its councils collaborate in planning for a sustainable bioregion.